Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduce \methodac, the first unified and modular Python framework for streamlining the tuning, deployment, and interpretation of genomic models. \methodac offers an end-to-end pipeline that integrates six key components: a Genome Collector for acquiring and preprocessing data; a Model Loader for accessing genomic models; a Model Trainer for fine-tuning models tailored to specific downstream tasks; an Inference Engine for embedding extraction and sequence generation; a Benchmarker for evaluating model performance; and a Biological Interpreter for interpretability via sparse autoencoders.
-It supports various popular genomic models and enhances accessibility through a zero-code command-line interface and an intuitive web-based user interface.
-Our experiments demonstrate the utility of \methodac on key genomic downstream tasks using multiple training methods across diverse model architectures.

-These results highlight its end-to-end usability and practical value for real-world genomic analysis.
-In addition, the Biological Interpreter provides the first open-source tool for interpretability in the genomic model domain.
-Overall, \methodac lowers the technical barrier to using large-scale models in genomics research.
+We introduce \methodac, the first unified and modular Python framework for streamlining the tuning, deployment, and interpretation of genomic models. \methodac~offers an end-to-end pipeline that integrates six key components: Genome Collector for acquiring and preprocessing data; Model Loader for accessing genomic models; Model Trainer for fine-tuning models tailored to specific downstream tasks; Inference Engine for embedding extraction and sequence generation; Benchmarker for evaluating model performance; and Biological Interpreter for interpretability via sparse autoencoders.
+Our experiments demonstrate the utility of \methodac~on key genomic downstream tasks using multiple training methods across diverse models.
+These results highlight its end-to-end usability for real-world analysis. \methodac~lowers the technical barrier to using large-scale models in genomics research.
 It makes these powerful tools more accessible to the broader research community.
-Future work will involve tracking state-of-the-art genomic models and updating our repertoire.
-We also plan to incorporate novel training strategies, broaden the range of integrated genomic tasks and benchmarks to accelerate biological discovery, and further advance the Biological Interpreter to provide richer genomic interpretability.
+We discuss the limitations in \cref{sec:limitation}, related works in \cref{sec:related work}, and provide usage examples of \methodac~in \cref{app_sec:use}.